 - Aderinsola Balogun (2018)

-The Digital Transformation Champion is more than a title, it is a national recognition of those who build systems that last.
+The Technology Entrepreneurial Leadership Champion is a national recognition of those who build systems that last.
 It signals a shift in how innovation is valued: not by surface features, but by the strength of its foundations.
-These are the individuals making Nigeria’s digital economy function more intelligently, equitably, and efficiently, one critical system at a time.
+These are the individuals making Nigeria’s entrepreneurial economy function more intelligently, equitably, and efficiently, one critical system at a time.